marcusyoung/otpr/README.md

 ### Function behaviour

-The functions that query the OTP API generally return a list of two elements.
+The functions that query the OTP API generally return a list of three elements.
 The first element is an errorId - with the value “OK” or the error code returned by OTP.
-If errorId is “OK”, the second element will contain the query response; otherwise it will contain the OTP error message.
+If errorId is “OK”, the second element will contain the query response; otherwise it will contain the OTP error message, the third element is the query URL that was sent to the OTP API (for information and useful for troubleshooting).

 ### Distance between two points